Purpose of these notes:

-- There are now more than 31,000 Rotary Clubs in 166 countries with a total membership of over 1.2 million men and women.
-In addition, there are over 7,600 Rotaract Clubs, over 9,600 Interact Clubs and over 5,500 Rotary Community Corps.
+- There are now more than 46,000 Rotary Clubs in over 200 countries with a total membership of over 1.4 million men and women.
+In addition, there are over 10,000 Rotaract Clubs, over 14,000 Interact Clubs and over 11,000 Rotary Community Corps.

-- To facilitate administration of this vast organization, which is known as Rotary International, the free world is divided into 529 Rotary Districts.
+- To facilitate administration of this vast organization, which is known as Rotary International, the world is divided into Rotary Districts.

-- Our Club is in District 3450, Hong Kong, Macau & Mongolia, which comprises 54 Clubs with total membership of over 1,700 Rotarians, plus 30 Rotaract Clubs and 34 Interact Clubs.
+- Our Club is in District 3450 (Hong Kong, Macau, Mongolia & The Peoples Republic of China – Guangdong Province), which comprises of over 100 Clubs with total membership of about 1,700 Rotarians, plus Rotaract Clubs and Interact Clubs.

 Rotary International is governed by a President and Board of Directors elected from among Rotarians all over the world.
 Annually, each District elects a District Governor and each Club elects its President and Board of Directors.